AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

     resourceRef: my-cluster
 ```

-The consuming client needs to know the listener name and also the keys for the CA certificate secret fields for the certificate and password.
+The consuming client needs to know the listener type and also the keys for the CA certificate secret fields for the certificate and password.

 The Service Binding Operator creates binding information which contains: